 - Once the mixture is at 300 degrees, remove from heat and whisk in the baking soda.
 Be careful as the mixture will bubble and expand.
 Mix the baking soda in well.

-- Pour the mixture onto a greased or Silpat lined cookie sheet.
+- Pour the mixture into a greased or Silpat lined cookie sheet.
 Don't spread the mixture.

 - Let the candy cool until firm.

-- Once candy is cool and firm, break into serving sized pieces and store in an air tight container.
+- Once the candy is cool and firm, break into serving sized pieces and store in an airtight container.

 This candy would also be great dipped in or drizzled with chocolate or vanilla melted baking chips.
 Because doesn’t chocolate make everything better? 🙂